jezeke/Crow-Clientside-JS-Demo/README.md

 ### Usage instructions:

 See build instructions for Crow in /crow/README.md.
 For further information about Crow or any issues with it, please visit https://github.com/ipkn/crow.
+Note that this demo uses HTTP.
+This can be easily converted to use TLS / HTTPS, see previous link for resources and examples on this.

 Install nginx and then see the set-up instructions for nginx in /www/nginx_conf.